travis/factual-clojure-driver/README.md

 # Fetch

-The <tt>fetch</tt> function supports rich read queries.
+The `fetch` function supports rich read queries.
 It takes a hash-map as its argument, which specifies the full query.
 The only required entry is :table, which must be associated with a valid Factual table name.
 Optional query parameters, such as row filters and geolocation, are specified with further entries in q.

-<tt>fetch</tt> returns a sequence of records, where each record is a hash-map representing a row of results.
+`fetch` returns a sequence of records, where each record is a hash-map representing a row of results.
 The returned sequence will have response metatada attached to it, which includes things like API version, status, and extra row count information if it was requested.

 Simple example: